BlockScope/terms-conditions/README.rst

 Terms and Conditions
 ====================

-Here you’ll find terms and conditions, copied the `original text <https://davelane.nz/terms-and-conditions>`__ and converted this online to markdown using `puppy paste <https://puppypaste.com/>`__ that I then converted by hand to LaTeX.
+Here you’ll find terms and conditions.

+I copied the `original text <https://davelane.nz/terms-and-conditions>`__ and converted this online to markdown using `puppy paste
+<https://puppypaste.com/>`__ that I then converted by hand to LaTeX.

 Viewing, Editing and Typesetting
 --------------------------------